mitogen-hq/mitogen/docs/api.rst

     .. attribute:: auth_id

         The context ID under whose authority the message is acting.
-See :py:ref:`source-verification`.
+See :ref:`source-verification`.

     .. attribute:: handle

         Integer target handle in the destination context.
-This is one of the :py:ref:`standard-handles`, or a dynamically generated handle used to receive a one-time reply, such as the return value of a function call.
+This is one of the :ref:`standard-handles`, or a dynamically generated handle used to receive a one-time reply, such as the return value of a function call.

     .. attribute:: reply_to